grafana/tempo/docs/tempo/website/configuration/gcs.md

 title: Google Cloud Storage (GCS)
 ---

-# GCS Configuration
+# Google Cloud Storage (GCS) configuration
 GCS backend is configured in the storage block.
 Tempo requires a dedicated bucket since it maintains a top-level object structure and does not support a custom prefix to nest within a shared bucket.

 ```
 storage: